pablo-meier/Pablog/posts/2018-04-17-stories-vs-reality-making-hopes.md

 could meaningfully build on these things.
 You only have [a limited number of innovation tokens][2], at least at launch.

-I remember an old thinkpiece from the late aughts that that argued,
-paraphrasing: the reason _The X-Files_ didn't survive the transfer from the Clinton presidency into the Bush years was because during the Bush years, the thought of a government competent enough to manage such resources and manpower to a maintain a conspiracy became farcical.
-The truth is, getting large numbers of people to work together to do pretty much _anything_ is extremely hard.

 There are a few other things that make the OLPC story so compelling to me.
-One, **I love the idea of building devices to encourage production instead of just consumption.** Our operating systems and devices used to be more tweakable, hackable, and accessible, they're being designed purely for consumption now.
+One, **I love the idea of building devices to encourage production instead of consumption.** Our operating systems and devices used to be more tweakable, hackable, and accessible, they're being designed purely for consumption now.
 Someone once described owning a computer and not learning to program it like